April 30, 2018

 Related Reformed confession: Old Testament Lectionary: Heidelberg Catechism: Q&A 74 (Lord’s Day 27)

 Author: Scott Hoezee

 Every week the sermon proclaims the Gospel.
-Yes, there is always a small-t preaching text (Psalm 23, John 15) on which the sermon is based but that text is always also in service of getting at the big-T Text that just is the Good News about Christ Jesus.
+Yes, there is always a small-t preaching text (Psalm 23, John 15) on which the sermon is based.
+That’s the text projected onto the screen or printed in the church bulletin.
+But that text is always also in service of getting at the big-T Text that just is the Good News about Christ Jesus.
 The Gospel is why preachers are in the pulpit in the first place.
 And so especially today preachers need to be reminded that preaching is not about dispensing Good Advice but proclaiming Good News.
 Preachers are not supposed to come across like Dr. Phil giving tips and ideas for more successful living.
 Preachers proclaim how God was in Christ reconciling the world to himself and that Jesus has done it all for us.

 That’s what we teach (or try to teach) our students at the seminary where I work.
 There is far too much moralistic preaching afoot in the land as it is, we tell students, so resist the trend of preaching what my friend Meg Jenista called “shouldy” sermons that always end with long “To Do” lists that tend to prop up the latent legalism that altogether too many people harbor in their hearts already as it is.
 Too often people tend to believe that what gets them in good with God—or at least what keeps them in good with God—is the sum total of all their morally good deeds.
 The difference between me and my unbelieving neighbor is not grace alone but the fact that I lead a superior life of good works, and God notices.

 Don’t aid and abed such preaching, we tell students.
 Point to Christ alone.
 Point to the Gospel.

 And then along comes a passage like John 15.